New Jersey Condo Law Update (2026): Structural Inspections and Reserve Funding Rules Explained

 What happens if issues are found?

 Local perspective: In shore towns with salt air, wind exposure, and older building stock, proactive maintenance and timely repairs tend to matter more.
-Owners and buyers should not assume that “it’s the shore, everything looks weathered” is a harmless explanation, especially for older, concrete-based structures.
+Owners and buyers should not assume that “it’s the shore, everything looks weathered” is a harmless explanation, especially for older masonry and concrete structures.

 Part 2: Reserve Studies and Funding (Where the 2025 Amendments Matter)